Ali Hendi, MD

 Skin Cancer Specialists & Mohs Surgeons located in Chevy Chase, MD

 About 2 out of 10 skin cancers are squamous cell carcinomas.
 If you suspect you have this form of cancer, the office of Ali Hendi, MD, in Chevy Chase, Maryland, offers highly effective Mohs surgery in an accredited onsite surgical center.
 Mohs surgery removes squamous cell carcinoma while sparing your skin.
-Call the practice today or book a consultation online with Ali Hendi, MD, a board-certified dermatologist, or Joy Green, PA-C.
+We proudly serve the Washington, DC/DMV and the surrounding areas including: Bethesda, Silver Spring, Rockville, Potomac, PG County, Baltimore County, Arlington, Mclean, Tysons Corner, Vienna, Chantilly, Alexandria, and Fairfax.
+Call the practice today to schedule an appointment with Ali Hendi, MD, a board-certified dermatologist.

 Squamous cell carcinoma is common skin cancer.
 Because it appears on your skin's surface, it’s possible to detect it early when it’s highly treatable.